100% Australian Owned & Operated. Shipping Australia-wide & New Zealand from Vic, NSW, Qld, WA.

 Mechanical Seal Damage - Corrosive Water

 Typical damage of the carbon-face of a mechanical seal.
-Notice the softenning and pitting of the surfaces.
+Notice the softenning and pitting of the carbon surfaces.
 Also damages rubber components of the seal set.

 Pump Shaft Corrosion